refinedev/refine/documentation/docs/advanced-tutorials/auth/auth0.md

 ## Example

 :::caution
-Auth0 example doesn't work in StackBlitz embed mode.
+Auth0 example doesn't work in CodeSandbox embed mode.
 With [this](https://ussft.csb.app/) link, you can open the example in the browser and try it.
 :::

 <StackblitzExample path="auth-auth0" />